hawkinx/shared/rds-snapshot-cronjob/RDS_snapshot_CronJob.md

   --override-existing-serviceaccounts --approve
 ```

-Finally deploy the two cronjobs using the manifest files.
+Finally deploy the two cronjobs using the manifest files

 ### S3 for extra security

 Snapshots are stored on EBS block storage, which is not as reliable as S3 distributed object storage so some sort of regular export of snapshots to S3 is recommended, particularly for business critical data.
-This could either be added to the existing scripts with some more Python code or run as a separate script and CronJob.
+This could either be added to one of the existing scripts with some more Python code or run as a separate script and CronJob.

 The target S3 bucket can be in another AWS account and/or in another AWS region.
-To protect the snapshots against removal by malicious actors or just deletion in general, S3 bucket Object Lock can be enabled.
+To protect the snapshots against removal by malicious actors or just deletion in general, S3 bucket Object Lock can be in addition enabled.
 This provides the same protection as an AWS Backup Vault Lock, but without having to set up a Backup Vault.